Comingle/OSSex/README.md

 This is an Arduino library for interacting with Comingle open-source sex toys.

+# Installation

+Click the button to the right that says "Download ZIP."
+You will download a file named OSSex-master.zip.
+Rename this file to OSSex.zip.
+Open your Arduino IDE, and select the "Sketch" menu, then "Import Library...", and finally "Add Library...".
+Choose the OSSex.zip file.
+More information is available at the <a href="http://arduino.cc/en/Guide/Libraries">Arduino Libraries</a> page.

 # Basics

 An object named `Toy` is available when you load the library.
 You can interact with your toy through this object.